Dicke State Generation and Extreme Spin Squeezing via Rapid Adiabatic Passage

 where $\Delta \varphi^2$ is the variance of a phase estimation for an entangled state and $\Delta \varphi^2_{\text{CSS}}$ is the result for a coherent state.
 Here, we have chosen $z$ as the squeezing direction and $x$ as the mean spin orientation.

 From Eq.~\eqref{eq:wineland}, we can see that we need to minimize the quadrature in the $z$ direction, $\Delta \Op{S}_z$, while keeping the projection onto the $x$ axis, $\Avg{\Op{S}_x}$, as high as possible, since it defines the maximum contrast in the interferometric protocol.
 It has been shown~\cite{bloch2004control, toth2014quantum, sorensen2001entanglement, CarrascoPRA2022} that the optimal ESS states that minimize $\xi^2$ under the constraint of the fixed signal contrast must satisfy the equation $[\chi \Op{S}_z^2 - \Omega \Op{S}_x] \ket{\Psi}_{\text{ESS}} = \lambda \ket{\Psi}_{\text{ESS}}$.
-Interestingly, as the signal contrast approaches zero, the squeezing parameter's value diminishes, and the ESS state becomes the Dicke state $\ket{S,0}$~\cite{toth2014quantum, CarrascoPRA2022}.
-Indeed, the more metrologically useful the ESS states become, the more they approach the Dicke state $\ket{S,0}$ and in general are well-approximated by a linear combination of the Dicke states $\ket{S,0}$ and $\ket{S,\pm 1}$.
+Interestingly, as the signal contrast approaches zero, the ESS state becomes the Dicke state $\ket{S,0}$~\cite{toth2014quantum, CarrascoPRA2022}, and the squeezing parameter diverges.
+Indeed, the more metrologically useful the ESS states become, the more they approach the Dicke state $\ket{S,0}$, and are well-approximated by a linear combination of the Dicke states $\ket{S,0}$ and $\ket{S,\pm 1}$.
 For a fixed value of contrast, ESS states give HL scaling~\cite{CarrascoPRA2022}.
 Therefore, creating them allows us to achieve such scaling for Ramsey interferometry.

 During the RAP generating the $\ket{S=5, 0}$ Dicke state (Fig.~\ref{fig:to_m=0}), we observed transient population in the $\ket{S=5, \pm 1}$ states.
 To create the ESS state, we abruptly turn off the coupling, $\Omega (t)$, which results in some population of the $\ket{S, \pm 1}$ states at final time, thus creating the desired ESS state.